Terminal49/API/docs/In Depth Guides/1-quick-start.md

 You can try this using the embedded request maker below, or using Postman.

 1. Try it below.
-Click "Headers" and replace YOUR_API_KEY with your API key.
+Click "Parameters" and replace YOUR_API_KEY with your API key.
 In the authorization header value.
 2. Enter a value for the `request_number` and `scac`.
 The request number has to be a shipping line booking or master bill of lading number.
-The SCAC has to be a shipping line scac (see data sources to get a list of valid SCACs)
+The SCAC has to be a shipping line scac (see [our list of covered shipping lines](https://www.terminal49.com/shipping-lines/) to see valid SCACs)

-Note that you can also access sample code, include a cURL template, by clicking the "Code Generation" tab in the Request Maker.

 ```json http
 {